- What is Cold storage in the world of Crypto?

 So don’t store your coins for more than 1-2 days with any hosted or third-party service.

-Which brings us to the million dollar question:
+This brings us to the million-dollar question:

 - Where should you keep your cryptocurrencies?

 That’s where the need for cold storage comes in.

 Cold storage (aka cold wallets) means generating and storing the crypto coin’s private keys in an offline environment, away from the internet.